South Vietnam Air Force: 1973

-Serious problems soon surfaced within the RVNAF, mostly because of the frenzied expansion.
-The RVNAF now totaled 65,000 officers and enlisted men, but half of them were undergoing some form of training to qualify them for new assignments.
-Nevertheless, the RVNAF flew over 81,000 sorties during September 1973; helicopters accounted for 62,000 of these and training craft for 1,100.
+Serious problems soon surfaced within the VNAF, mostly because of the frenzied expansion.
+The VNAF now totaled 65,000 officers and enlisted men, but half of them were undergoing some form of training to qualify them for new assignments.
+Nevertheless, the VNAF flew over 81,000 sorties during September 1973; helicopters accounted for 62,000 of these and training craft for 1,100.
 Fighter-bombers or attack planes flew most of the others, but all too often they attacked from 10,000 ft or higher out of respect for PAVN antiaircraft weapons.
 Strikes from this altitude, in the opinion of General Murray, not only "failed to contribute to productive destruction" but caused inaccuracy that actually harmed "interservice relationships."
-The RVNAF could not yet maintain the mixed fleet of aircraft, many of them cast-offs, they had inherited.
+The VNAF could not yet maintain the mixed fleet of aircraft, many of them cast-offs, they had inherited.
 For example, maintenance on the force of UH–1s fell behind schedule throughout 1973, even though Air Vietnam, the national airline, lent its civilian mechanics to help with inspections.
 Similar delays affected maintenance of the EC–47, largely because crews failed to report equipment failures, and of the C–7, handicapped by a shortage of spare parts and trained mechanics.
 Almost every aircraft suffered from corrosion, the inevitable result of service in a tropical climate.
 During 1973, Lear Siegler launched an ambitious program of maintenance training.
 The instructors concentrated on the lagging UH–1 program, but teams of specialists also taught the South Vietnamese to repair corrosion and battle damage to the F–5 and A–37.
 Unfortunately, a shortage of spare parts hampered the training effort.

 1974

-In 1974, as a result of budget cuts, RVNAF squadrons were reduced from 66 to 56; no replacements were ordered for 162 destroyed aircraft; flying hours, contractor support, and supply levels were further reduced; and 224 aircraft were placed in storage, among them all 61 remaining A-1 Skyraiders, all 52 C-7 Caribous, 34 AC-47 Spookys and AC-119 gunships, all 31 O-2 observation planes and 31 UH-1 Hueys.
+In 1974, as a result of budget cuts, VNAF squadrons were reduced from 66 to 56; no replacements were ordered for 162 destroyed aircraft; flying hours, contractor support, and supply levels were further reduced; and 224 aircraft were placed in storage, among them all 61 remaining A-1 Skyraiders, all 52 C-7 Caribous, 34 AC-47 Spookys and AC-119 gunships, all 31 O-2 observation planes and 31 UH-1 Hueys.